sergio-garkusha/nikobot/README.md

     2. OR Add InlineKeyboard to create choosable address cards
         1. Update to latest version:
                `pip install python-telegram-bot==v20.0a2`
-        2. Revrite the WHOLE APP accordingly :(
+        2. Rewrite the WHOLE APP accordingly :(
 """

 #### Misc